cpvanlue/431-wikipedia-revisions/ProjectReport.md

 approaches to string concatenation you explored in challenge #3.
 Which do you prefer, and why?)

+In most of my previous projects, I utilized the iterative approach to string concatenation rather than the functional one.
+As a beginning programmer, this process made more sense to me, as I could follow along with each line to determine what exactly was happening with my data.
+Now, as a more advanced programmer, I feel that I prefer the functional approach.
+The ability to condense many lines of code down to a single line through method chaining is very satisfying to me, and I now find it simpler to analyze what each method is doing through this approach.
+The functional approach seems cleaner to me: why use many lines to accomplish one thing when you can do the exact same thing in one line?

 ## Reflection Question #2: Polymorphism and Dependency Inversion

 (Explain how polymorphism engendered dependency inversion in this little